 So, if you’re curious about whether your pooping habits are considered “normal” or not, then you are already thinking along the right path, since the health of your poop tells a lot about the health of your entire body.

 Poop (feces) is defined as waste matter that is discharged/excreted from the bowels after food has been digested.
 In simplest terms, poop is the body’s natural way of expelling waste and toxins that it doesn’t need once it’s absorbed all of the usable nutrients you consume from the foods you eat.
 Defecation is another term for pooping, which means the discharge of feces from the body.

 The process of digestion- eating a food, the food traveling through your stomach and intestines and down to your colon, and then you pooping the digested waste from the food out- involves many aspects of your body including enzymes, hormones, blood flow, muscle contractions and more are all involved in the pooping process.
 So when just one of the involved organs or systems is off, your digestion really suffers- and that shows up in your poop of course!

 How many times per day should I poop?

-The amount of bowl movements a day that someone should have varies from person to person, so there is not one specific number that is considered completely “normal”; however most experts agree that it’s important to go to the bathroom at least three or more times per week at a minimum.
+The amount of bowel movements a day that someone should have varies from person to person, so there is not one specific number that is considered completely “normal”; however most experts agree that it’s important to go to the bathroom at least three or more times per week at a minimum.
 Any less than this indicates that you are constipated.
 (1)